Frank Joseph Fogarty: Life

 Fogarty was the son of an Irish immigrant.
 His father Patrick Fogarty was born 1839 in Tipperary, Ireland and moved to New York City shortly before the civil war.
 There he settled in Brooklyn, got married and worked for the Pinkerton detective agency.
 Fogarty had an older brother Frank, who became the manager of a jewelry firm and was involved in local politics for the Democratic party.

 Fogarty started to perform on local stages in Brooklyn at the age of seven, where he was singing songs and doing impersonations of actors and celebrities of the day.
 As a young adult he shortly worked for a jewelry store before pursuing a career as a professional vaudeville monologist.
 Fogarty went on to become a well known vaudeville artist performing a throughout the United States and acquired the nickname "the Dublin minstrel".
 His performances usually started with a song and ended with a heart-throb recitation.
 In 1912 he won The New York Morning Telegraphs contest for best vaudeville artist and 1914 he was elected president of The White Rats (vaudeville actors union).
 Around 1918 he retired from professional performing and worked as the executive secretary to the borough president of Brooklyn for the last eight years of his life.
-He died of pneumonia on April 5 in 1925.
+He died of pneumonia on April 5, 1925.

 Fogarty was married twice.
 First to Helen Trix and then from 1915 until his death to the actress Grace Edmonds, with whom he had one son.